 Retrospective: Fireside Chat with Niraj Shah, CEO of WayfairOctober 16th, 2020

-- Maintaining culture gets more critical the larger your company gets, but it harder to implement.
+- Maintaining culture gets more critical the larger your company gets, but is harder to implement.
 Wayfair’s culture emphasizes an intense focus on the customer, being comfortable taking risks, and believing in data.
-Niraj believes that this has led to a collaborative and ambitious environment at Wayfair.
+Niraj credits this culture for fostering a collaborative and ambitious environment at Wayfair.
+The Wayfair culture is also a crucial component to a successful shift from working in the office to working from home during COVID.

 - Niraj doesn’t think of Amazon as a competitor.
-This is because Amazon is optimized for the 60% of the dollar volume that is in general merchandise.
+He knows Wayfair’s business model and how it differs from those of potential competitors’ models.
+This creates a stark competitive advantage that Wayfair knows how to take advantage of.
+In the case of Wayfair competing with diversified E-commerce platforms like Amazon, they understand that Amazon’s business model is optimized for the 60% of the dollar volume that is in general merchandise.
 With the acquisition of Whole Foods, they are expanding into the 20% of grocery.
 For the home and fashion markets (markets with more nuance) it is hard for Amazon to compete, and they don’t necessarily want to because you can’t optimize for that as well as general merchandise.

 Niraj’s advice to MBA students is to find what you enjoy doing and giving it your all is critical to your success.
 He encouraged Tuckies to go somewhere that is growing and where new opportunities are being created.